ocarolino/SalamandraRadio/Docs/How to create CurrentSong.md

 ## Output Files

 To generate the output file, set the **Path to generate output file** setting.
-This is a text file, but there is no fixed extension.
+This is a text file, but there is no default extension.
 You can define the output file as **TXT**, **XML**, just setting the extension with the file name, according to your needs.

 <p align="center">
     <img src="Images/CurrentSong_OutputFile.png" alt="CurrentSong output file setting" />